cca/cca_invenio/notes/deploy.md

 ## Creating Helm imagePullSecrets

 The helm values.yaml uses `imagePullSecrets` fields to authenticate with our docker registry, these fields are the name of a kubernetes docker-registry secret in the app's namespace.
-We use a service account with read/write permissions to authenticate with the registry with a JSON key.
+We use a service account with read-only permissions to authenticate with the registry with a JSON key.

 ```fish
 set NS invenio-dev